google/ExoPlayer/supported-formats.md

 ## Sample formats ##

 By default ExoPlayer uses Android's platform decoders.
 Hence the supported sample formats depend on the underlying platform rather than on ExoPlayer.
-Supported sample formats for Android devices are documented [here](https://developer.android.com/guide/appendix/media-formats.html#core).
-Note that devices may provide support for additional sample formats.
+Sample formats supported by Android devices are documented [here](https://developer.android.com/guide/appendix/media-formats.html#core).
+Note that individual devices may provide support for additional formats.

 In addition to using Android's platform decoders, ExoPlayer can also make use of software decoder extensions.
 These must be manually built and included in projects that wish to make use of them.
 We